 Carmarthenshire PSB Well-being Objective Steps taken by the Town/Community Council that contribute to the Wellbeing Objective How have the 5 Ways of Working been used to shape your activity?
 (Summary in Appendix A) Which national Well-being Goals does this work support?
 (Summary in Appendix B) Strong Connections: Strongly connected people, places and organisations that are able to adapt to change Website & Social Media presence on Facebook and Twitter The social media presence has allowed the Council to put out public information in a fast and accessible manner.
 It links well with other local accounts enabling sharing of information for residents.
 The website has a community focus that is open and transparent providing the user with information on local activities, volunteering opportunities, community hall schedules and so forth.
 The website has been modified to make it compliant with The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.
-The Council continues to grow its social media audience with 1,812 followers on Facebook and 870 followers on Twitter.
-Healthier Wales Cohesive Communities More Equal Wales Nine community halls versatile community spaces host a variety of classes that give residents the opportunity to improve their well-being.
-The Council recognises that not every community has a hall and it can work with residents to explore options for new Healthier Wales More Equal Wales Cohesive Communities Wales of Vibrant Culture and Thriving Welsh Language Networking in Training and Education LRC Training is recognised as a quality provider within Welsh training provision.
-Membership of National Training Federation Wales and Skills Academy Wales allows the department to participate and contribute to all consultations, training and guidance relevant to WBL provision.
+The Council continues to grow its social media audience with 2,311 followers on Facebook and 915 followers on Twitter.
+Healthier Wales Cohesive Communities More Equal Wales Nine community halls opportunity to improve their well-being.
+The Council recognises that not every community has a hall and it can work with residents to explore options for new Healthier Wales More Equal Wales Cohesive Communities Wales of Vibrant Culture and Thriving Welsh Language Networking in Training and Education LRC Training is recognised as a quality Work Based Learning provider in Wales.
+Membership of National Training Federation Wales, Neath Port Talbot College Group and Skills Academy Wales allows the department to participate and contribute to all consultations, training and guidance relevant to WBL provision.
 LRC Training is also involved in sector specific networks, notably with the National Logistics Academy which offers apprenticeship opportunities across the UK.
-From April 2022 LRC training with ITEC Training and ACT Ltd to deliver the new Job's Growth Wales + programme in Carmarthenshire.
-Locally officers network well with referral agencies such as Careers Wales, The Youth Service and JobCentre Plus.
+LRC Training is now working with ITEC Skills Ltd to deliver the new Job's Growth Wales + programme in Carmarthenshire.
+Locally, officers network well with referral agencies such as Careers Wales, The Youth Service and JobCentre Plus.
 There are good communications with other local providers and support agencies who are involved with young learners.
 Prosperous Wales More Equal Wales Wales of Cohesive Communities